DataTalksClub/datatalksclub.github.io/_people/valeriiakuka.md

 ---

 Valeriia Kuka is a content manager at DataTalks.Club and a contributing editor at Turing Post.
 She handles the content published on social media and in email newsletters.
-Valeriia is passionate about technical marketing, AI/ML/Data Science, and technology in general.
+Valeriia is passionate about marketing, AI/ML/Data Science, and technology in general.